 Grade Description Numerical Value

-A Superior achievement 4.00
+А Superior achievement 4.00

 A- 3.67

 B+ 3.33

 В Above average achievement 3.00

 B- 2.67

 C+ 2.33

 С Average achievement 2.00

 C- 1.67

 D+ 1.33

 D Minimum achievement 1.00

 F Fail 0.00

+FD Fail - Disciplinary 0.00

 AU Audit Not applicable

 CR Credit Not applicable

-I Incomplete Not applicable
+Ι Incomplete Not applicable

 IP In progress Not applicable

 LB Laboratory Not applicable

 NP No Pass Not applicable

 NR Not reported Not applicable

-P Pass Not applicable
+Р Pass Not applicable

+#F Fail - Forgiven Not applicable

 PLA Prior Learning Assessment Not applicable

 TR Transfer credit Not applicable

 TA Transferred credit earned with superior achievement Not applicable

 TA- Not applicable

-TB+ I Not applicable
+TB+ Not applicable

-ТВ Transferred credit earned with above average achievement Not applicable
+ТВ Transferred credit earned with above-average achievement Not applicable

-ТВ- Not applicable
+TB- Not applicable

 TC+ Not applicable

-ТС Transferred credit earned with average achievement Not applicable
+TC Transferred credit earned with average achievement Not applicable

+ТР Transfer Pass Not applicable

+TS Transfer Satisfactory Not applicable

 W Withdrawal Not applicable

 WA Administrative withdrawal Not applicable

 WF Withdrawal after the period to withdraw with a "W" grade 0.00

-Grades of "AU", "CR", "I", "IP", "NP", "NR", "P", "PLA", "TR", "TA", "TA-", "TB+", "TB-", "TB-", "TC+", "TC-", "W", or "WA" are not included in the calculation of a student's grade point average (GPA).
+Grades of "AU", "CR", "I", "IP", "NP", "NR", "P", "#F", "PLA", "TR", "TA", "TA-", "TB+", "TB", "TB-", "TC+", "TC", "TP", "TS", "W", or "WA" are not included in the calculation of a student's grade point average (GPA).
 They are used by the University in circumstances when grades of "A" through "F" are not appropriate.
 A WF grade is calculated into a student's GPA.